 Serious or life-threatening infection is seen more commonly in children, the elderly, patients who have had their spleen removed and in immunocompromised patients.

-The vaccine most commonly used in the UK is a polyvalent vaccine containing purified capsular polysaccharide from each of the 23 types of pneumococcus which are responsible for about 96% of serious pneumococcal infections seen in this country.
+The vaccine most commonly used in the UK is a polyvalent vaccine containing purified capsular polysaccharide from each of the 23 types of pneumococcus which are responsible for the majority of serious pneumococcal infections seen in this country.

 Despite this vaccine, pneumococcal infections still disproportionately affect people with certain high-risk conditions.
-The conjugated pneumococcal vaccines have been shown to be highly effective in preventing vaccine-type disease in infants and people infected with HIV.
+The conjugated pneumococcal vaccines have been shown to be highly effective in preventing vaccine-type disease in infants, the elderly and people infected with HIV[1, 2].

 Children under the age of 2 years, who are unlikely to develop an immune response to the polysaccharide form of vaccination, and those who are considered to be at risk of serious pneumococcal infection, should receive a conjugate vaccine (Prevenar®) containing 13 types of pneumococcus.

-These vaccines are both inactivated and contain no live organisms.
+These vaccines are inactivated and contain no live organisms.